 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. ^(Core)
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
+(Core)

 - 4.10.a.
-Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback. ^(Core) - 4.10.b.
+Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
+(Core) - 4.10.b.
 Clinical experiences should be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together longitudinally with shared goals of patient safety and quality improvement.

+(Core) - 4.11.
+Didactic and Clinical Experiences

+Fellows must be provided with protected time to participate in core didactic activities.
 (Core)

-4.11.
-Didactic and Clinical Experiences Fellows must be provided with protected time to participate in core didactic activities. ^(Core)

-4.11.a.
-Fellows must have a minimum of 12 months of clinical experience. ^(Core)
+- 4.11.a.
+Fellows must have a minimum of 12 months of clinical experience.
+(Core) - 4.11.b.
+Fellows must have responsibility throughout their educational program for providing longitudinal outpatient care that is supervised by one or more members of the developmental-behavioral faculty.
+(Core)

-- 4.11.b.
-Fellows must manage a diverse pediatric endocrinology patient population (in terms of diagnoses and complexity) both in inpatient and outpatient settings. ^(Core) - 4.11.b.1.
-Fellows must learn through patient care about normal and abnormal hormonal regulation. ^(Core) - 4.11.b.2.
-The interaction of endocrine pathology and psychosocial problems must be addressed. ^(Core) - 4.11.c.
-Fellows must have responsibility throughout their educational program for providing longitudinal outpatient care that is supervised by one or more members of the pediatric endocrinology faculty. ^(Core) - 4.11.d.
-Fellow education must include experience in serving as a role model and providing supervision to residents and/or medical students. ^(Core) - 4.11.e.
-Fellows must have a formally structured educational program in the clinical and basic sciences related to pediatric endocrinology. ^(Core) - 4.11.f.
+- 4.11.c.
+Fellows must have a formally structured educational program in the clinical and basic sciences related to developmental-behavioral pediatrics.
+(Core) - 4.11.d.
+Fellow education must include experience in serving as a role model and providing supervision to residents and/or medical students.
+(Core) - 4.11.d.1.
 The program must utilize didactic and clinical experience for fellow education.
-(Core) - 4.11.g.
-Pediatric endocrinology conferences must occur regularly, and must involve active fellow participation in planning and implementation. ^(Core) - 4.11.h.
-Fellow education must include instruction in basic and fundamental disciplines, as appropriate to pediatric endocrinology, such as anatomy, physiology, biochemistry, embryology, pathology, microbiology, pharmacology, immunology, genetics, and nutrition/metabolism. ^(Core) - 4.11.i.
-Fellow education must include instruction in pathophysiology of disease, reviews of recent advances in clinical medicine and biomedical research, and conferences dealing with complications and death, as well as the scientific, ethical, and legal implications of confidentiality and informed consent. ^(Core) - 4.11.j.
-Fellow education must include instruction in bioethics. ^(Core) - 4.11.j.1.
-This should include attention to physician-patient, physician-family, physicianphysician/allied health professional, and physician-society relationships. ^(Detail) - 4.11.k.
-Fellow education must include instruction in the economics of health care and current health care management issues, such as cost-effective patient care, practice management, preventive care, population health, quality improvement, resource allocation, and clinical outcomes. ^(Core)
+(Core) - 4.11.d.2.
+Developmental-behavioral pediatrics conferences must occur regularly, and must involve active fellow participation in planning and implementation.
+(Core) - 4.11.d.3.
+Fellow education must include instruction in basic and fundamental disciplines, as appropriate to developmental-behavioral pediatrics, such as anatomy, physiology, biochemistry, embryology, pathology, pharmacology, immunology, genetics, and nutrition/metabolism.
+(Core) - 4.11.d.4.
+Fellow education must include instruction in pathophysiology of disease, reviews of recent advances in clinical medicine and biomedical research, conferences dealing with complications and death, as well as the scientific, ethical, and legal implications of confidentiality and informed consent.
+(Core) - 4.11.d.5.
+Fellow education must include instruction in the economics of health care and current health care management issues, such as cost-effective patient care, practice management, preventive care, population health, quality improvement, resource allocation, and clinical outcomes.
+(Core) - 4.11.e.
+Fellow education must include instruction and experience in providing consultation.
+(Core)